ODA-js/oda-js-documentation/development-issues/folder-structure/config.md

 ## file structure in common

-all configudation for file layout is relative to root fol
+all configuration for file layout is relative to root fol

 ```json
 {